mountainowl/snapcheck-internship-2020/backend-OCT-2020/README.md

 * **Security**: are there any obvious vulnerability?
 * **Testing**: how thorough are the automated tests?
 Will they be difficult to change if the requirements of the application were to change?
 Are there some unit and some integration tests?
 	* We're not looking for full coverage (given time constraint) but just trying to get a feel for your testing skills.
-* **UX**: is the web interface understandable and pleasing to use?
-Is the API intuitive?
 * **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?

 Bonus point (those items are optional):